chaoss/grimoirelab-sortinghat/README.md

 users and databases, it won't store anything else related with SortingHat models.
 - Usernames are shared across all instances, which means that it is not possible to have the same username with two different passwords in different instances.
+- Tenants with `dedicated_queue` set as active will add their jobs to the queue of the same name.
+Queues will be created by SortingHat but, you will have to run a worker that processes that query.

 ## Running tests